Indiana World War Memorial Plaza: University Park

 University Park occupies the southernmost block of the plaza, bounded by Meridian Street (west), Vermont Street (north), Pennsylvania Street (east), and New York Street (south).
 The park was originally reserved for a state university in 1827; however, it became the site of a seminary, the city's first high school, and a training ground for Union troops during the American Civil War.
 In 1876, the site was designated a public park.
 In 1914, the park was redesigned by landscape architect George Kessler as part of the park and boulevard system plan commissioned by the city.

 Among the park's features are three statues of prominent Hoosiers.
-The Schuyler Colfax Memorial (1887) is located east of Depew Memorial Fountain and was designed by Lorado Taft.
-Benjamin Harrison (1908) was designed by Henry Bacon and Charles Niehaus and is located at the south end of the park facing New York Street.
-Seated Lincoln (1934), located at the park's southeast corner, was designed by Henry Hering.
+The Colfax Memorial (1887) is located east of Depew Memorial Fountain and was designed by Lorado Taft.
+The statue of Benjamin Harrison (1908) was designed by Henry Bacon and Charles Niehaus and is located at the south end of the park facing New York Street.
+The statue of Abraham Lincoln (1934), located at the park's southeast corner, was designed by Henry Hering.
 Other sculptures include Syrinx (1973) by Adolph Wolter and Pan (1980) by Roger White.
+The Depew Memorial Fountain is a free-standing fountain completed in 1919.
+The original design was created by Karl Bitter, who was killed in a traffic accident in 1915 before the work could be finished.
+Following Bitter's overall design, Alexander Stirling Calder created the bronze figures and the fountain.
+Architect Henry Bacon designed the fountain's setting.

 Other features include benches, tree plantings, and street lamps designed with acorn globes and fluted shafts.
 Two of the lamps are decorated with lions' heads standing on the backs of metal turtles.